SparklyPower/SparklyPaper/README.md

 * Add `CraftItemRecipeEvent`
   * Used when a player OR a crafter block crafts an item, as an alternative to `PrepareItemCraftEvent` and `CraftItemEvent`, because both events are not triggered when an item is crafted from a crafter.
 * Allow item version downgrades
   * If you have downgraded Minecraft versions, you may notice that the server will throw an error when attempting to deserialize a ItemStack serialized on a newer version.
-You can bypass the item version check with the `-Dsparklypaper.ignoreItemDataVersion-true` system property.
+You can bypass the item version check with the `-Dsparklypaper.ignoreItemDataVersion=true` system property.
   * To learn more about server version downgrades, read [this blog post](https://mrpowergamerbr.com/en/blog/2024-06-21-downgrading-paper-1-21-to-1-20-6/)!
 * Allow throttling hopper checks if the target container is full
   * If a hopper has items in it, it will try to eject the items to a container (chest, another hopper, etc).
 However, if the target container is full, the hopper won't be on the default transfer cooldown (vanilla 8 ticks), this can cause TPS drops due to the `ejectItems`, especially due to the hopper checking if the target container `isFullContainer`.